Core Architecture & X12/Code Set Standards for Medical Billing & Claim Scrubbing Automation

 Production-Grade Python Implementation

 The following Python example demonstrates a HIPAA-safe, schema-driven validation pipeline for X12 837P service lines.
-It emphasizes type safety, structured logging, PHI minimization, and deterministic routing.
+It enforces type safety, structured logging, PHI minimization, and deterministic routing.

 import logging